lexibank/tlopo/out/vol3/chapter7.md

 7.6.1.2 Angiopteris evecta (syn.A. erecta), mule's foot fern (Marattiaceae)

 The plant with the largest fronds (1.5m long) on New Ireland, Angiopteris evecta is a large fern common in shady inland forest.
-The fronds rise from a massive rootstock, fleshy and moist, but fragrant when dry (Peekel1984: 30).
+The fronds rise from a massive rootstock, fleshy and moist, but fragrant when dry ([Peekel 1984](../references.md#source-Peekel1984): 30).
 Because of their moisture, the Kwara'ae lay them out around garden boundaries to soften the soil in the belief that this will improve the quality of the taro ([Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 211).

 <table>
 <tr>